-This Spring, we are delighted to be collaborating with Phoebe Collings-James, Beaconsfield’s Environmental artist in residence, as part of a nationwide museum project, The Wild Escape.
+This year, we are delighted to be collaborating with Phoebe Collings-James as Beaconsfield’s Environmental artist in residence.
 Phoebe has been working with ceramics and collective gathering to explore the multifaceted meanings of the term ‘sustainability’.

 The Wild Escape campaign, highlights the importance of re-wilding our greenspaces with indigenous plants and animals and we have focussed on connecting the earth through clay.
 Children and their families have been helping to propogate vital pollinater plant species in Beaconsfield’s garden-yard with horticulturalist Lucy Gregory, as well as learning how to make a ceramic plant pot, with Phoebe Collings-James and Mudgang Pottery, to nurture plants at home.